Our skin starts to show signs of premature aging as we enter our 20s.

 One of the body’s key nutrients for boosting cell turnover is vitamin A.

 Retinol, alongside the other members in the family of retinoids, is essentially a derivative of vitamin A. This ingredient can be found in a variety of potencies in different skincare products.

 Depending on the concentration, you can find them in over-the-counter serums and creams that are lower in strength such as retinyl palmitate which is the weakest of the retinoids, retinol which is the next strongest and most tolerable and retinaldehyde which is even stronger.

 There is also the strongest over-the-counter version that is specially formulated to treat acne and this is called adapalene.

-Besides the lower strength retinoids, there are also the prescription-strength topical retinoids like tretinoin and tazarotene, which work much faster and more effectively, but are known to have side effects such as irritation, peeling and sensitivity.
+Besides the lower strength retinoids, there are also prescription-strength topical retinoids like tretinoin and tazarotene, which work much faster and more effectively, but are known to have side effects such as irritation, peeling, and sensitivity.

 What Does Retinol Do?

 Retinol boosts the natural cell turnover process which normally starts to slow down as we enter our 20s.